oVirt/ovirt-site/source/feature/arbitraryvlandevicename.html.md

 base_interface property will be received on GET VdsNetworkInterface.
 Changes in "setupnetworks" ACTION-
 1. If the base_interface is specified, it will be used instead of determining it from the device name.
-(The device name will be ignored)
+(The device name will be ignored).
 2. If not, the base_interface name will be determined from the device name as before.
 (This should be done to keep backward compatibility).

 #### User Experience